 Stablecoins Settled 30 Trillion and Institutions Finally Understand Why

 This cycle looks different.
-Institutions are not speculating on tokens.
-They are building infrastructure.
+Institutions aren’t speculating on tokens.
+They’re building infrastructure.

 The Evidence